canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 ### Let's recap

-We have added general metadata to ensure our app appears correctly in stores and parts to ensure it bundles our executable and its dependencies in a confined package.
+We have added general metadata to ensure our app appears correctly in stores, and parts to ensure it bundles our executable and its dependencies in a confined package.
 But we are still missing one very important bit: the launcher.

 ## Launcher and desktop integration